knicola/finviz-screener/README.md

 See [API Docs](API.md) file.

 ## Development
-Most of the FinViz client, tests, types and API docs are script generated.
+Most of FinViz client, tests, types and API docs are script generated.
 See [scripts](./scrpts/) folder for the scripts and templates.

 ## License